Jaseci-Labs/jaseci/support/codelabs/custom_jaseci_module_codelab.md

-# Build a Custom Jaseci Module
+# Build a Custom Jaseci Action Module

 In this tutorial, you are going to learn how to build a custom jaseci module with python.
 In this application I will teach you how to create a basic calculator module for jaseci.